Charges: Wisconsin nurse amputated man's foot without orders

 SPRING VALLEY, Wis.
-(AP) — A western Wisconsin nurse has been charged with elder abuse, accused of amputating a hospice patient’s frostbitten foot without his consent and without doctor’s orders.
+(AP) — A nurse in Wisconsin has been charged with elder abuse, accused of amputating a hospice patient’s frostbitten foot without his consent and without doctor’s orders.

-The amputation happened on May 27, and within about a week the 62-year-old man was dead.
-The complaint gives no indication that the amputation hastened his death, the Milwaukee Journal Sentinel reported.
+The amputation happened May 27, and within about a week the 62-year-old man was dead.
+The complaint gives no indication the amputation hastened his death, the Milwaukee Journal Sentinel reported.

 The Associated Press was unable to reach Brown for comment Thursday.
 Online court records do not list an attorney for her, and a phone call to her home rang several times and was not answered.